AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 Version |release|
 -----------------
+- Created a new example scenario :ref:`scenarioSatelliteConstellation` demonstrating setup of a Walker-Delta constellation
 - Created a new :ref:`pinholeCamera` module to support generation of landmarks-based measurements around a small body.
 - Corrected a memory leak in the ``swig`` access to standard vectors inside messages.